tmartin-osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Views.md

  - The properties are of the same name

 When SDS is unable to determine how to map a property in the source type, the property is removed.
-If a property in the target type cannot map to the source property , SDS adds a property that is configured with a default value.
+If a property in the target type cannot map to the source property, SDS adds a property that is configured with a default value.
-To map a property that is beyond the ability of SDS to map on its own, you should define an [SdsStreamViewProperty](xref:sdsstreamviewproperty) and add it to the SdsStreamView’s properties collection.
+To map a property that is beyond the ability of SDS to map on its own, you should define an [SdsStreamViewProperty](#sdsstreamviewproperty) and add it to the SdsStreamView’s properties collection.
 SDS largely supports mapping within the same data type.